compute-io/truncmean/README.md

 ## Notes

 *	if provided an empty `array`, the function returns `null`.
+*	the `discard` amount is applied to both "ends" of the (sorted) input `array`.
+For example, if `discard = 0.1`, 10% of the largest values and 10% of the smallest values are discarded.
 *	interpolation is a weighted average between truncated means having &#8968;`N*p`&#8969; and &#8970;`N*p`&#8971; number of values discarded, where `N` is the input `array` length and `p` is the discard percentage.
 For example, if `N = 10` and `p = 0.19`, then the interpolated mean is `0.1*mu_{floor} + 0.9*mu_{ceil}`.